TH3xACE/EDR-Test/README.rst

 As part of the purple team activity, I am involved in testing different EDRs solutions to evaluate their detection capabilities by emulating attacks using Techniques, Tactics, and Procedures (TTP) used by adversaries.
 I wanted to automate the tests, to make it easier for us as well as to make a consistent and effective comparison between the different solutions.

 My first consideration was the project **Atomic Red Team** , it is a really nice project and initiative.
 Unfortunately, the project did not allowed me to met some of my objectives such as
-- not to use powershell
+-not to use powershell
-- to have better flexibility
+-to have better flexibility
-- some custom (ninja) features
+-some custom (ninja) features

 Link: https://github.com/redcanaryco/atomic-red-team